b2m9/b2m9.github.io/_posts/2015-08-02-dont-waste-your-time-in-meetings.markdown

 ## No laptops and smartphones

-One of the few major rules from my German teams.
+One of the major rules from my German teams.
 If you attend a meeting, then don't check for emails or play Candy Crush.
 It's not only disrespectful, it's also inefficient.
 When the majority is playing with their phones, it's hard to stay on track and reach a constructive consensus.

-I admit, I wasn't successful to establish this rule in South East Asia.
-Apparently, people love their devices too much.
+I admit that there is a cultural component to it.
+Apparently, people in South East Asia love their devices too much.

 ## Take notes